variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 (Updated March 17, 2020 at 3:03 p.m.)

-**[Greeley Area Chamber of Commerce](https://www.facebook.com/GreeleyAreaChamberofCommerce/)** - Over the next 6-8 weeks, they will follow a modified schedule for events and meetings and will review as needed and appropriate.
+**[Greeley Area Chamber of Commerce](https://www.facebook.com/GreeleyAreaChamberofCommerce/)** - Following a modified schedule for events and meetings which will be reviewed as needed and appropriate.
 Please keep an eye on their website at [www.greeleychamber.com](www.greeleychamber.com){: target="_blank"}, social media and personal e-mails.
-They will be working remotely to provide visitors with information and investors with all they need.
-You can reach them anytime via phone or email.
+They will be working remotely to provide visitors with information and investors with all they need, so you can reach them anytime via phone or email.

 **[Meeker's A Colorado Kitchen &&nbsp; Bar](https://www.facebook.com/MeekersKitchen/){: target="_blank"} –**&nbsp;Offering Curbside Pickup meals for breakfast, lunch and dinner.
 Please call 970-353-1883 to place your orders for curbside pickup.⠀To view the Curbside Menu visit:&nbsp;[https://meekersrestaurant.com/menu/](https://meekersrestaurant.com/menu/){: target="_blank"}